Juan-Jones/earnonlinemoney/content/blog/statistics-freelancers-should-know.md

 #### All in All

-Armed with the knowledge and tools presented in this guide, freelancers can unlock new opportunities, mitigate risks, and achieve greater success in their careers.
-Statistics isn't just a subject for academics and researchers; it's a practical toolkit for freelancers seeking to thrive in today's data-driven world.
+Armed with the [freelancers tips]({{< relref "tips-for-freelancers" >}}), knowledge and tools presented in this guide, on-demand workers can unlock new opportunities, mitigate risks, and achieve greater success in their careers.
+Statistics isn't just a subject for academics and researchers; it's a practical toolkit for those seeking to thrive in today's data-driven world.
 So embrace the power of statistics, and watch your freelance career soar to new heights.